-We thank D. M. Lavigne (Dept. of Zoology, University of Guelph) and M. O. Hammill (Department of Fisheries and Oceans, Institut Maurice-Lamontagne) for making available to us the morphometric data for additional seals.
+We wish to thank D. M. Lavigne (Dept. of Zoology, University of Guelph) and M. O. Hammill (D.F.O., Institut Maurice-Lamontagne) for making available to us the morphometric data for additional seals.
 We are also grateful to D. Bowen (Department of Fisheries and Oceans, Bedford Institute of Oceanography) and I-H. Ni, (Department of Fisheries and Oceans, Northwest Atlantic Fisheries Centre) for their efforts in getting samples for many years of the study.
 We thank the captains and crew members of the vessels involved in the collection of data: many fishermen from Newfoundland and Labrador and many employees of the Department of Fisheries and Oceans.
 We are especially grateful to W. Penny, D. Wakeham and D. McKinnon, who measured the majority of the seals.
 In addition, W. Penny determined the age of the seals, and D. Wakeham compiled the dataset and updated it regularly.
-We also thank M. C. S. Kingsley (Department of Fisheries and Oceans, Institut Maurice-Lamontagne) for his helpful discussions on growth curves.
+We would also like to thank M. C. S. Kingsley (D.F.O., Institut Maurice-Lamontagne) for his helpful discussions on growth curves.